 - These arrows are definitely worth your money.

 - Even if the majority of carbon arrows are suitable for high poundage bows.
 This arrow is not appropriate for 70 lbs. or more.

 - They’re good for target archery.
-But for hunting purpose I wouldn’t be recommended.
+But for hunting purposes, I wouldn’t recommend it.

 - There is a possibility of losing a few arrow tips which got stuck inside targets.
 Gluing the metal inserts into the shafts might be a solution.